jasima-simulator/jasima-simcore/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Apache License 2.0.
+See `LICENSE.txt` for more information.